-Application : Not Adopted
+: Not Adopted :

-Explanation on :

-adoption of the

-practice

 The board is able to objectively review the Audit Committee's findings and recommendations.
 The company's financial statement is a reliable source of information.

 The Chairman of the Audit Committee is not the Chairman of the board.